What Is ERP

 • Integration with Other Therapies

-ERP works alongside CBT, DBT, ACT, and nutritional counseling for comprehensive care.
+ERP is combined with approaches like CBT, DBT, ACT, and nutritional counseling for comprehensive care.
+This ensures all aspects of anorexia are addressed—emotional, behavioral, and physical.

 Luxury Treatment and ERP